-The start of a school year inevitably comes with the start of the homework routine.
 Though not always welcome, homework is a necessary part of your children's education; it reinforces lessons learned during the day and gives students practice applying skills and concepts.
 However, it doesn't have to be all work to be effective.

 "Learning doesn't have to be boring," says Neil McNerney, author of "Homework: A Parent's Guide to Helping Out without Freaking Out."
 "In fact, student learning increases if the activity is fun and engaging."

 Different children have different leaning styles and ways of understanding concepts.
 "Games offer an opportunity to differentiate learning for various personalities," says Chelsea Duggan, director of Milestar Babies, which offers ideas for educational play.

 Here are eight ideas from the experts on how to make learning fun.

 And if your kids are struggling in school, hire a tutor or a homework helper to give them a hand.

 Here's an educational twist to the classic block game Jenga.
 Label each block with age-appropriate questions such as "Who is your favourite prime minister?" or, for older children, "If you could talk to one prime minister, who would it be and what would you ask them?"
 As children pull blocks from the Jenga tower, they must answer the question.